Documentation

 Async Data

-<async promise={fetch('/api/users').then(r => r.json())}>
+<async promise={fetch('/api/data').then(r => r.json())}>

 <loading>